Anomaly Detection in Smart Power Grids with Graph-Regularized MS-SVDD: a Multimodal Subspace Learning Approach: Experiments

+As the PSML dataset was not initially made for Event Detection with Multimodal OCC models, we derive it to create our own ED Multimodal Dataset.
+In this new dataset, each sample is a set of every available measurements at a specific instant.
+A sample is labeled as abnormal (positive) if its timestamp \(T\) falls within the anomaly interval \([\tau_1, \tau_2]\), and as normal (negative) otherwise.
+Specifically, a sample is normal if \(T < \tau_1\) or \(T > \tau_2\).
+Instances with \(T > \tau_2\) are considered normal according to the dataset annotation protocol, which assumes the fault has been cleared and the system has returned to stable conditions.
+While in practice a fault exceeding the Critical Clearing Time (CCT) may prevent recovery, such cases are not treated as extensions of the same event in the dataset.

+Sample measurements are split between three modalities: voltage (modality 0), reactive power (modality 1), and active power (modality 2).
+These modality representations are all used by the MS-SVDD algorithm to find the shared subspace for event detection.
+The original dimensionality of every instance is $D=(23, 34, 34)$ where $D_m$ is the dimensionality of modality $m$.
+The preprocessing is summarized in Fig. \ref{fig:mssvdd_power_grid}.

+For each event in the PSML dataset, we extract 1 positive sample and 1 negative sample.
+We then randomly dispatch these samples between a training split and a testing split, with $70\%$ of samples in the training split.

-To reduce the dimensionality of our problem while preserving its general structure, we apply Principal Component Analysis (PCA) with $30$ components on every modality.
-The dimensionality of instances is thus reduced from $D=(230, 340, 340)$ to $D_{PCA}=(30, 30, 30)$ without any significant loss of information.
-To also evaluate the robustness of our model, we add Gaussian noise on every instance by calculating the standard deviation of each PMU measurement in the dataset windows, multiplying it by a noise factor ranging between $0\%$ and $100\%$, and using the resulting value as the standard deviation for the centered normal law.
-On loading, each sub-dataset is shuffled and the data are finally normalized modality per modality using the training standard scores such as
+To evaluate the robustness of our model, we add Gaussian noise to each instance by first computing the standard deviation of each PMU measurement within the dataset windows, multiplying it by a predetermined noise factor, and using the resulting value as the standard deviation of a zero-mean normal distribution.
+Upon loading, the data are finally standardized separately for each modality such as

-$\forall m \in \{1...M\}$, where $\mathbf{X}_{m}$ is the training sub-dataset, $\mathbf{X}_{m*}$ is the testing sub-dataset, $\mu$ calculates a matrix's mean and $\sigma$ calculates a matrix's standard deviation.
-We present a detailed chart of the different preprocessing steps in the Supplementary Material.
+$\forall m \in \{1...M\}$, where $\mathbf{X}_{m}$ is the training split, $\mathbf{X}_{m*}$ is the testing split, $\mu$ calculates a matrix's mean and $\sigma$ calculates a matrix's standard deviation.
+We present a detailed flow of the different preprocessing steps in the Supplementary Material.